- Fully legal

 Once you have registered with Leafwell and been approved by one of our medical marijuana doctors online, apply to the state medical marijuana program.
 Receive your MMJ card and start shopping for your medical cannabis from a licensed dispensary.

 Table of contents

-Governor Markell signs legislation decriminalizing the possession of one ounce or less of marijuana by adults.
-Possession of cannabis by those aged under 21 is still considered illegal.
+In 2015, former Governor Jack Markell signed legislation to decriminalize the possession of one ounce or less of marijuana by adults 21 and older.

 It is not currently legal for people to grow cannabis in Delaware, even if they are medical marijuana patients.

-In all states with a medical marijuana program, the only way to purchase medicinal cannabis products is via a legally-licensed dispensary or pharmacy, or another legally designated space to purchase cannabis.
-Only those with a legal license to sell cannabis can actually do so.
-In Delaware, these spaces are called “Compassion Centers“.
+In all states with a medical marijuana program, the only way to purchase medicinal cannabis products is via a legally-licensed dispensary, pharmacy, or another legally designated space to purchase cannabis.
+Only those with a legal license to sell cannabis can do so.
+In Delaware, these spaces are called “Compassion Centers.”

 In summary, both medical and recreational marijuana use is legal in Delaware.
 However, specific regulations and restrictions exist for medical cannabis patients, such as qualifying medical conditions and possession limits.